ewernqvi/mvc_rest_demo/README.md

    get additional node dependencies

-2. Mongo DB http://docs.mongodb.org/manual/installation/, follow the instructions for your platform
+2. Mongo DB http://docs.mongodb.org/manual/installation/, follow the instructions for your platform Note that mongo needs a patch to work correctly in windows, an alternative is to create an account on [mongolad](https://mongolab.com/welcome/) and use the cloud service.

 3. git http://git-scm.com/downloads, follow the instructions for your platform, note that windows users shall use a version where curl also is included